Ayman-Shakil192/origin-health-challenge/README.md

 This challenge is a Single Page Application (SPA) that displays a list of images from the development machine and allows the user to sort them by category.
 The project is built using the React Framework.

+## External Libraries used

+The above challenge was completed with the help of

+1. React Bootstrap
+2. Semantic UI
+3. MDB React UI kit
+4. React Router

 ## Getting Started

 To get started with this project, follow these steps: